 North America is has a landmass of around 23,309,892 km2 or 9,540,000 mi2.
 The continent of North America is made out of the United States, Mexico, and Canada.
 The islands of the Carribean are also considered part of the North American continent.
 The total population of the North American continent is around 579,024,000.
 Mexico City is the most populous city in North America, with a population of approximately 19,411,000.

-The North American continent is the third largest continent on Earth, and it is bordered by the Atlantic ocean to the east, the Arctic Ocean to the North, and the Pacific ocean to the west.
-It is thought that North America was initially settled around 40,000 to 17,000 years ago by people coming from Asia via the Veringia land bridge.
+The North American continent is the third largest continent on Earth, and it is bordered by the Atlantic Ocean to the east, the Arctic Ocean to the North, and the Pacific Ocean to the west.
+It is thought that North America was initially settled around 40,000 to 17,000 years ago by people coming from Asia via the Beringia land bridge.
 From there, the first settlers would spread out through North America and into South America.
 European settlers wouldn’t arrive until the 17th century.

 The World’s Oceans

 For many years there were four different oceans: the Pacific ocean, the Atlantic ocean, the Indian Ocean, and the Arctic ocean.
 However, in 2000 the International Hydrographic Organization decided to add the Southern Ocean.